-It is important that you understand that attracting private money and the SEC compliance regulations go hand-in-hand.
+It is important to understand that attracting private money and complying with SEC regulations go hand in hand.
 You must know the rules in your state.

-One of the rules is when you can and can’t advertise.
-You can’t advertise for private lenders unless you have registered with your states division of the SEC.
+One of the most important SEC rules to understand is when you can advertise and when you can’t advertise.
+You can’t advertise for private lenders unless you have registered with your state’s division of the SEC.

-Therefore, any of the answers below that deal with advertising, you must understand the SEC rules to be able to advertise.
+Therefore, any answers below that deal with advertising are general.
+You must understand SEC rules – local and federal – before you can advertise.

 - Get some marketing material.
 I use a Special Report which is a Q&A about private lending.